Murray1991/PAD-FS/README.md

 In case of node failures or network partitions, the election of the primary server is based on the partitioning of data through consistency hashing.
 This guarantees high-availability.

 #### TODO list
-* push interval should be configured by the user in pad_fs.conf
+* thresholds in `ActiveMapDBStore` should be configurable by the admin or adaptive in some way
+* timeout in receiving back a client request forwarded to the master should be configurable or set properly in function of failure-detection time
+* also the number of attempts before giving to the client a NOT_FOUND response should be configurable
+* configuration files are terrible in my opinion